po8rewq/acnh-tracker/README.md

 ## Features

- * View all bugs by hemisphere and when/where you can catch them
+ * View/track bugs by hemisphere and when/where you can catch them
- * View all fish by hemisphere and when/where you can catch them
+ * View/track fish by hemisphere and when/where you can catch them
- * [wip] View all fossils
+ * View/track fossils
+ * View/track events recipe list (Bunny Day)